How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 I bought the tickets not that far in advance and paid approximately US$ 700.

 However, you can find flights to Cuba for as low as US$ 300 from New York and US$ 450 from London.
 But be aware that most of the cheap flights to the Caribbean are during the hurricane season, from June to November.
-Statically, the riskiest period is from mid-August to early October, so you should avoid travel to Cuba during this time of the year.
+Statically, the riskiest period is from mid-August to early October, so you should avoid travelling to Cuba during this time of the year.

 Travel Insurance